rpicamera/PiZCamCard/README.md

 ### How to use it?
 You may alreay get it if you saw the files.
 Well, very simple and straitforward, what you need to do is

-* firstly print the bmp file on A4 paper with no scale (normally it will automatically add an edge so it needs to be set as no scale and 100%).
+* Firstly print the bmp file on A4 paper with no scale (normally it will automatically add an edge so it needs to be set as no scale and 100%).

 * Then, glue it on a A4 *super thick* paper, which you could find in Amazon (search for *A4 super thick*).
 After glue dried, use cutter and hole punch (M2.5, M2) to cut the parts.